-The readings from Matthew take us to the Mount of the Beatitudes where Jesus speaks “the words of everlasting life.”
-Be faithful to prayer, the Lord says , for you gain wisdom there. ( Tuesday and Thursday, 1st week of Lent) Love your neighbor, even your enemies and “the least,” whom we can tend to overlook. ( Monday, Friday, Saturday, 1st week of Lent)
+The weekday gospels for the first three weeks of lent are mostly from Matthew, the early church’s favorite gospel for catechesis during Lent.
+They bring us to Galilee where Jesus began his ministry.
+Most are from the Sermon on the Mount where Jesus speaks “the words of eternal life.”
+(Matthew 5-7) Be faithful to prayer and you will grow in wisdom, Jesus says. ( Tuesday and Thursday, 1st week of Lent) Love your neighbor, even your enemies and “the least,” whom we easily overlook. ( Monday, Friday, Saturday, 1st week of Lent)

-Matthew’s gospel leads us from the Mount of the Beatitudes to Jerusalem, to the Mount of Calvary.
+Matthew’s gospel takes us up the Mount of the Beatitudes.
 Like most sacred writers, Matthew likes mountains.
-You see the distance more clearly from them.
+You see ahead more clearly from them.
 On the 2nd Sunday of Lent, we go up to the Mount of the Transfiguration to glimpse the glory found ahead.

 You can follow the lenten readings online here.